expo/expo/docs/pages/guides/prebuild.md

 ## Optionality

-Prebuilding is completely optional and does not disqualify a project from using other features or services offered by Expo.
-We created the designation _bare workflow_ to refer projects that do not use `npx expo prebuild`.
+Prebuilding is completely optional and it works great with all tools and services offered by Expo.
+We created the designation _bare workflow_ to refer projects that do not use `npx expo prebuild` — projects where developers make direct changes to their native projects, rather than continuously generating them on demand as with prebuild.

 Everything offered by Expo including [EAS][eas], Expo CLI, and the libraries in the Expo SDK are built to **fully support** the _bare workflow_ as this is a minimum requirement for supporting projects using `npx expo prebuild`.
 The only exception is the [Expo Go][expo-go] app, which can load _bare workflow_ projects, but only if they are structured to provide JavaScript fallbacks for native code that does not exist in the Expo Go runtime.

-We develop new [Native Modules][native-modules] without using `npx expo prebuild` as it's currently the fastest way to do so.
-However, we recommend users building apps with Expo attempt to use Prebuild as much as possible for the reasons listed in the [pitch](#pitch) section.

 ## Pitch